 File: ScrapBrainZoneSomariSavestate.7z (2.35 KB) (info)

 Graphic rips and comparisons would be nice.

-Several modified versions of Somari were produced in the years following its release, most of which restore Sonic to the game and change the starting level.
+Several modified versions of Somari were produced in the years following its release, some of which restore Sonic to the game and change the starting level.

-These versions were almost certainly produced by Hummer Team themselves, given that their lineage can be traced through to the version featuring the developer's own mascot.
+These versions were almost certainly produced by Hummer Team themselves, given that their lineage can be traced through to the version featuring the company's own mascot.